-Based on the latest available data on media consumption, barely one in 10 Filipinos read newspapers everyday as of 2013 (Philippine Statistics Authority, 2013).
-About 28 percent read a newspaper once a week.
+Based on the latest available data on media consumption, only 22 percent of Filipino respondents get their news from newspapers, as majority (55 percent) said they ‘prefer to watch news online rather than read’ (Newman et al., 2020, p.15).
+This finding suggests that trends as early as 2013 are continuing: As early as seven years ago, barely one in 10 Filipinos read newspapers everyday (Philippine Statistics Authority, 2013).
 The figure for magazine readership is only slightly higher.
-Print media lags behind television, radio, and Internet (particularly social media) when it comes to people’s “exposure” level (the respondent is considered "exposed" to a medium if he or she accessed it every day or at least once a week or seldom in the last 12 months preceding the survey).
-Given this data, in 2017 the Media Ownership Monitor (MOM) concluded that "newspapers [are losing] their relevance as a source of information."
+Print media lags far behind television, radio, and internet (particularly social media) when it comes to people’s ‘exposure’ level (the respondent is considered ‘exposed’ to a medium if he or she accessed it everyday or at least once a week or seldom in the last 12 months preceding the survey).
+Given this data, the Media Ownership Monitor or MOM (2017) concluded that ‘newspapers [are losing] their relevance as a source of information’.

 According to the 2020 Digital News Report on global news consumption patterns (which covers 40 countries including the Philippines), ‘people with lower levels of education are more likely to want to watch online news compared with the better educated’ (Newman et al., 2020, p.15).
 Therefore, in the case of the Philippines, one of the influential factors could be ‘educational deprivation’ – the strong preference for online news over print news be explained by the fact that majority of Filipino families lack even basic education, according to the latest data from the Philippine Statistics Authority (BusinessMirror, 2018).